Korean Americans in Greater Los Angeles: Geography

 As of 2008, about 350,000 ethnic Koreans live in Los Angeles County.
 As of 2008 the largest Korean ethnic enclave in Los Angeles is Koreatown and the majority of the Koreans have been concentrated around that area.

 By 2008 many ethnic Korean communities had appeared in the northwestern San Fernando Valley, including Chatsworth, Granada Hills, Northridge, and Porter Ranch.
 That year, the San Fernando Valley Korean Business Directory had a list of almost 1,500 Korean-owned businesses in the San Fernando Valley.
 Amanda Covarrubias of the Los Angeles Times stated that area Korean community leaders estimated that 50,000 to 60,000 Koreans lived in the San Fernando Valley in 2008.

 In addition, by 2008 Korean communities had appeared in Cerritos and Hacienda Heights in Los Angeles County, and Buena Park and Fullerton in Orange County.

 Also, a long standing community, known as Koreatown or Little Seoul has been in Garden Grove since the 1970s.
-This formed the center of the Korean Community of Orange County which later spead out to Buena Park, Fullerton, Cypress, and Irvine.
+This formed the center of the Korean Community of Orange County which later spread out to Buena Park, Fullerton, Cypress, and Irvine.